aymanosman/elm-talk/00_hello_world/README.md

 You can control whether you output HTML or a JavaScript module with the `--output` command line option, see `elm-make --help`.

+There is a way to embed Elm as a subcomponent of the page, which we will cover later.